 Stock-based compensation costs for stock awards granted to our employees, non-employee directors and consultants are based on the fair value of the underlying instruments calculated using the Black-Scholes option-pricing model on the date of grant for stock options and using the closing stock price on the date of grant for RSUs and recognized as expense on a straight-line basis over the requisite service period, which is the vesting period.
 Determining the appropriate fair value model and related assumptions requires judgment, including selecting methods for estimating our future stock price volatility and expected holding term.
 The expected volatility rates are estimated based on our actual historical volatility over the two-year period from our initial public offering on December 18, 2019, through December 31, 2021 for stock-based awards granted in 2022.
-For awards granted during the three months ended March 31, 2023, the expected volatility rates are estimated based on our actual historical volatility orfering on December 18, 2019, through December 31, 2021 for stock-based awards granted in 2022.
-For awards granted during the three months ended March 31, 2023, the expected volatility rates are estimated based on our actual historical volatility over the three-year period from our initial public offering on December 18, 2019.
-The expected term for stock options granted during the three months ended March 31, 2023, and 2022, was estimated using the simplified method.
+The Company did not grant any stock awards during the three months ended June 30, 2023.
+For awards granted during the six months ended June 30, 2023, the expected volatility rates are estimated based on our actual historical volatility over the to options granted during the three and six months ended June 30, 2023, and 2022, was estimated based on our actual historical volatility over the three options granted during the six months ended June 30, 2023, and 2022, was estimated using the simplified method.
 Forfeitures only include actual forfeitures to-date as the Company accounts for forfeitures as they occur due to a limited history of forfeitures.
 We have not paid dividends and do not anticipate paying a cash dividend in future vesting periods and, accordingly, use an expected dividend yield of zero.
 The risk-free interest rate is based on the rate of U.S. Treasury securities with maturities consistent with the estimated expected term of the awards.